8 Pounds of Memories in a Can

 I’m sure I had only used it the week before.
 But the inadvertent stroll down memory lane was well worth it.
 Finding bits and pieces of my daughters 4H bird feeder, the angle iron from my son’s homemade pool table, and a bit of wood from the first book case my wife and I ever refinished.

-Who would have thought so many memories would be held in a 12 pound collection of stuff?But there they were, laid out in front of me beckoning to continue my leisurely stroll.
+Who would have thought so many memories would be held in a 12to 18 pound collection of stuff?But there they were, laid out in front of me beckoning to continue my leisurely stroll.
 And I did…

 When the incantation wore off I realized I had totally missed my pizza/ fight window and may have a herniated disk.
-I slid into the truck venturing off to Loews for the mythical bolt and nut thus completing my project.
+I slid into the truck venturing off to Loews for the mythical bolt and nut to complete #8 on the list.

 I grabbed a “Hot n Ready” pizza at the Little Caesar’s and headed back to the ranch.